 optional, and the Institute of Professional Bookkeepers of Canada confers such

 certification solely for the purposes stated here.
 Those persons or

-organizations that choose to include the CPB-Certified Professional BookkeeperTM designation
+organizations that choose to include the CPBTM - Certified Professional BookkeeperTM Certification

 as a condition of employment or advancement do so of their own volition.
 Such